LucasEnard/formation-template-python/README.md

                 self.send_request_sync('Python.Router',msg)
         return None
 ```
-It is advised to keep the `FlaskService` as it is and juste fill the `ServiceCSV`.
+It is advised to keep the `FlaskService` as it is and just fill the `ServiceCSV`.

 As we can see, the ServiceCSV gets an InboundAdapter that will allow it to function on it's own and to call on_process_input every 5 seconds ( parameter that can be changed in the basic settings of the settings of the service on the Management Portal)